christa-r/rt-game/README.md

 **Lines 42–51: Smoothie and Flash Stage Setup**

-- **Line 42:** Create a new PIXI container `(flashStage)` for elements that flash on the screen during gameplay.
+- **Line 42:** Creates a new PIXI container `(flashStage)` for elements that flash on the screen during gameplay.
-- **Lines 43–48:** Initialize Smoothie (an animation engine) that calls the `gameLoop` function at 50 frames per second.
+- **Lines 43–48:** Initializes Smoothie (an animation engine) that calls the `gameLoop` function at 50 frames per second.
 Smoothie ensures the game loop runs at a consistent speed.
 - **Lines 49–51:** Initializes empty arrays for explosion and level transition animations.
 These arrays will later be populated with image URLs used for animated effects.

 ```javascript